MabellaLC/TechnicalChallenge/README.md

 about where is running.

 ## Project
-The different sprints are divided in different commits, i know, it's not the best way to present the sprints but, unfortunately, I'm not the brightest light under the sun.
-I could divide the sprints by branches. but when I realised was too late.
+The different sprints are divided by folders.

 I used some design patterns as a command and builder.
 - Command: i wanted to divided the different prizes depends of active campaign.
 If we would like to introduce